ga4gh/refget/docs/decision_record.md

 - [https://github.com/ga4gh/seqcol-spec/issues/21](https://github.com/ga4gh/seqcol-spec/issues/21)
 - [https://github.com/ga4gh/seqcol-spec/issues/23](https://github.com/ga4gh/seqcol-spec/issues/23)

-## 2021-09-21 - Order will be recognized by digesting arrays in the given order, and unordered digests will not be part of the core digest computation
+## 2021-09-21 - Order will be recognized by digesting arrays in the given order, and unordered digests will be handled as extensions through additional attribuetes

 ### Decision

 The final sequence collection digests will reflect the order by digesting the arrays in the order provided.
-We will employ no additional 'order' array, and no additional unordered digests in the string-to-digest.
-To determine whether two sequence collections differ only in order will require either 1. using the comparison API; or 2. implementing additional functionality for unordered digests that is external to the attributes used to compute the digests (inherent attributes).
+We will employ no additional 'order' array, and no additional unordered digests *in the string-to-digest*.
+Any additional attributes designed to handle questions with order, such as `sorted_name_length_pairs`, will not contribute to the digest.
+Thus, to determine whether two sequence collections differ only in order will require either 1. using the comparison API; or 2. implementing additional functionality via digests outside the inherent attributes.

 ### Rationale